kruil/Prestyler/README.md

 ---

-Actually, Prestyler allows you to replace this code
+Prestyler allows you to replace this code
 ``` swift
 let baseString = "It is a pain to use attributed strings in ios."
 let attributedString = NSMutableAttributedString(string: baseString, attributes: nil)